corda/corda/docs/packages.md

 # Package net.corda.core.identity

 Data classes which model different forms of identity (potentially with supporting evidence) for legal entities and services.

-# Package net.corda.core.internal

-Internal, do not use.
-These APIs and implementations which are currently being revised and are subject to future change.

 # Package net.corda.core.messaging